plancks-cloud/plancks-installer/README.md

 - Open command prompt (Windows) or terminal (Unix / Linux)
 - Run `docker swarm init`
 - Run `docker service create -d --name brutus planckscloud/brutus:latest`
-- Wait a few minutes (depending on your Internet connection.
+- Wait a few minutes (depending on your Internet connection).
 - Open your browser to http://localhost:6108.

+## Advanced ##

+- Setup for more than one machine.
+- Ingress for hosting sites.